bevy-logging/bevy_logging/src/intoduction.md

 This book will not talk about debugging tools beyond logging.

-Please note this document is not an official document of bevy's Referenced code can be found [here](https://github.com/bevy-logging/test_spiral)
+Please note this document is not an official document of bevy's

+Referenced code can be found [here](https://github.com/bevy-logging/test_spiral) Or you could follow along on your own project.